 - International Summer School in Affective Sciences (ISSAS)

 All activities (invited lectures, seminars, workshops, courses) can be organized on demand, following the suggestions made by the CISA community, especially those from the members of the doctoral and postdoctoral programs.

 The members of the Swiss Doctoral School in Affective Sciences (the CISA doctoral program) can obtain credit for their participation in the activities organized by the E&T program.
 Credit can also be obtained from activities (summer schools, conferences, courses, workshops, etc.) organized by another academic institution.
 Previous approval of the E&T committee is necessary in the latter case, and credit is allocated on a case-by-case basis.
 Students can also obtain credit through outreach (knowledge transfer) activities organized by the Center.

 CISA Lecture Series

-Regular lectures are organized at the Centre Interfacultaire en Sciences Affectives (CISA), located at the Campus Biotech of the University of Geneva.
+Regular lectures are organized either at the CISA premises on the Campus Biotech (University of Geneva) or online.
 The typical duration of each lecture is 1 hour, taking place once per month.
 The lecture series is intended to provide a forum for renowned scientists and scholars from varied disciplinary backgrounds who have made a significant contribution in their field of research to the Affective Sciences.
 The CISA Lectures are open to the general public.

 The Graduate Seminars are teaching sessions by the advanced researchers affiliated to the Center or external invited faculty.
 They are designed to provide our doctoral school and postdoctoral researchers with a common ground of basic interdisciplinary knowledge in the affective sciences.
 These seminars are practical and interactive, providing an overview of an area of interest to the field and ample opportunity for debate and exercises.
 The Graduate Seminars take place once every two months and they are compulsory for the members of the doctoral school.
 The typical duration is 4 hours.

 Two types of workshop are organized at the Center.